 Central-Refers to a central cooling system with duct work, thermostats and forced cold air.
-Chilled Water-Usually a commercial air conditioning system utilizing a cooling tower as a heat exchanger and associated compressors with ducting.
+Chilled Water-Usually a commercial air conditioning system utilizing a cooling tower as a heat

 Packaged Roof Top-Usually found in commercial buildings.
 The air conditioning unit is located on the roof of the property.